epfl-ada/ada-2023-project-thedogues1815/README.md

     -
 - *Action 1.2:*
     - Clean the COVID_misinformation dataset as some articles have too many cofounders due to the high traffic that they drive and their relationship to many misinformation subjects at once (eg. Donald Trump, Steve Bannon...), and others cannot directly be shown to be COVID related (eg. Chinese Communist Party).
-    - As such, we performed feature analysis, hand labeling articles that we deemed relevant (high spike in attention, low attention pre-lockdown, higher attention after lockdown), and those that we deemed irrelevant.
+    - As such, we performed feature analysis, hand labeling articles that we deemed relevant (high spike in attention, low attention pre-spike, higher attention after post-lockdown), and those that we deemed irrelevant.
     - This allowed for an efficient selection of articles directly related to Fake news topics based on [Skewness](https://en.wikipedia.org/wiki/Skewness), Max Views, and the [Kurtosis metric](https://en.wikipedia.org/wiki/Kurtosis) (see the relevant part in the notebook for more contextual information on metrics).

 - *Action 1.3*
     - After seeing a significant increase of 50 % for fake news we went more in-depth and evaluated the relative increase in COVID-19 related fake news.
 To do that we use the COVID-19 misinformation dataset and applied the difference and difference method to compare the increase in COVID-19 related fake news with the increase in overall wikipedia views.
+- *Action 1.4*
+    - For a more in depth look at the Fake News content, we group articles and their views along the selected main categories defined in the Wikipedia [COVID-19 misinformation](https://en.wikipedia.org/wiki/COVID-19_misinformation#Vaccines) categories (based on the article's main headings).
+Our Fake News Topics are:
+        - Virus origin
+        - Incidence and mortality
+        - Disease spread
+        - Prevention
+        - Vaccines
+        - Treatment
+    - Based on this, we do a topic based D-in-D to see the relative increase of each topic with regards to the globla trend.

 *Analysis:*
 - We find that there is an important rise in attention towards fake news during the lockdown.
 From the linear regression, between the control group (containing the views of the articles before lockdown) and the treatment group (containing the views of article during the lockdown), we obtain : R-squared =  0.692, P-value = 0.00, and a coefficient = 0.4819.
 This indicates that around a 50% increase in attention towards fake news that the rise in general Wikipedia usage that can't be explained by the null hypothesis.